dons20/movietracker/README.md

 I am a movie lover and I would like to be able to keep track of a movie I have watched or seen already.
 I should be able to search for movies by who appeared in the movie, who made or published the movie, and of course by genres to which the movies belong to.
 I would like to keep track of how others have rated the movie such IMDb, Rotten Tomatoes and I must be able to personally rate the movie only once.
 I would like to keep a record of all the movies I have watched so that it can be saved as a personal collection to keep up with other movie lovers.

+### Technical Breakdown

+This web app was created with React 16.12+ using PHP on the backend for a local API endpoint to query the database and external movie API.
+This project uses The Movie Database API, and caches requests on the client side whenever possible using session storage.
+This web app should run well on any modern browsers (IE is not supported).

+### Planned Changes

+- Adding Apollo Server
+- Enabling PWA functionality including offline caching/loading
+- Improving lazy load
+- Improving interface

 ### Recommended Requirements
 -	NodeJS v10+ (https://nodejs.org/en/)